neo-project/docs/docs/en-us/exchange/client.md

-## Using NEO-CLI
+## Using Neo-CLI

-The NEO-CLI client works as an normal node in the P2P network and meanwhile a cross-platform wallet handling various assets transactions.
+The Neo-CLI client works as an normal node in the P2P network and meanwhile a cross-platform wallet handling various assets transactions.

-### NEO-CLI Security Policies
+### Neo-CLI Security Policies

 > [!Caution]
 >